South Florida Celebrations To Ring In The New Year

 MIAMI (CBSMiami/AP) – While the rise of the neon Big Orange on side of the Intercontinental Hotel in Miami this year was canceled after the designer of the orange, Steve Carpenter, and his staff tested positive for COVID-19, other celebrations will happen to ring in the new year.

 In Miami, the big one will be at Bayfront Park.
 There will be a concert featuring Willy Chirino, Gente De Zona, Nacho, Yotuel, Chacal, and Jacob Forever plus a big fireworks show at midnight.
-The party will also be broadcast on the city of Miami’s YouTube channel starting at 6 p.m.READ MORE: Miami-Dade Schools Revises COVID-19 Protocols, Masks Required For Adults, Strongly Urged For Students
+The party will also be broadcast on the city of Miami’s YouTube channel starting at 6 p.m.READ MORE: Broward County Adding Four New COVID-19 Test Sites, Has Expanded Others

 Bayfront Park will be open from 12:00 p.m. until 2 a.m.